emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

 * Can perform TLS termination

 **Notes:**
-- While it has been succeeded by the `Network Load Balancer` and `Application Load Balancer` the ELB offers the simplest way of provisioning an L4 or L7 load balancer in Kubernetes.
+- While it has been superseded by the `Network Load Balancer` and `Application Load Balancer` the ELB offers the simplest way of provisioning an L4 or L7 load balancer in Kubernetes.
 - All  of the [load balancer annotations](#load-balancer-annotations) are respected by the ELB.
 - If using the ELB for TLS termination, it is recommended to run in L7 mode so it can modify `X-Forwarded-Proto` correctly.